• Skip to primary navigation

 • Whipped cream topped with a strawberry.

-• Make a custard using normal custard powder (I like to use Bird’s).
-Follow the instructions on the pack, but double up on the amount of custard powder so you get a thick spoonable custard instead of thin runny custard.
+• Make a custard using normal custard powder (I like to use Bird's).
+Follow the instructions on the pack, but double up on the amount of custard powder so you get a thick spoonable custard instead of a thin runny custard.
 Top with sliced bananas.

-• Simply spread with your favourite jam or honey, or a spoonful of nutella.
+• Simply spread with your favourite jam or honey, or a spoonful of Nutella.

 • Biscoff spread - yummy!